LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 B. Refuses to be available for an interview, or

-C. Refuses to accept an offer of a commensurate faculty position at Grand Valley; or
+C. Refuses to accept an offer of a commensurate faculty position at the University; or

 D. Accepts satisfactory employment elsewhere; or

 E. Has reached the end of the 24-month layoff period.